Freakwill/pyrimidine/paper/paper.md

 `Pyrimidine` fully utilizes the OOP and meta-programming capabilities of Python, making the design of the APIs and the extension of the program more natural.
 So far, we have implemented a variety of optimization algorithms by `pyrimidine`, including adaptive GA [@hinterding], quantum GA [@supasil], differential evolution [@radtke], evolutionary programming [@fogel], particle swarm optimization [@wang], as well as some local search algorithms, such as simulated annealing [@kirkpatrick].

-To meet diverse demands, it provides enough encoding schemes for solutions to optimization problems, including Boolean, integer, real number types and their hybrid forms.
+To meet diverse demands, `Pyrimidine` provides enough encoding schemes for solutions to optimization problems, including Boolean, integer, real number types and their hybrid forms.

 # Algebra-inspired programming

-The innovative approach is termed "algebra-inspired Programming".
+`Pyrimidine` uses a design approach we call "algebra-inspired Programming".
 It should not be confused with so-called algebraic programming [@kapitonova], but it draws inspiration from its underlying principles.

 The advantages of the model are summarized as follows:

 1. The population system and genetic operations are treated as an algebraic system, and genetic algorithms are constructed by imitating algebraic operations.
 2. It is highly extensible.
 For example it is easy to define multi-populations, even so-called hybrid-populations.
-3. The code is more concise.
+3. Library-user code is more concise.

 ## Basic concepts